la2050/challenge/_2020/play/pops-the-club.md

   loved ones to heal and reframe the stigma about incarceration.
 Expanding this dialogue to include the general public is critical to helping both vulnerable populations have a successful chance to rejoin their communities.
+'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >-
+  POPS and Defy will combine elements their existing programs to create a collaborative project aimed at healing the pain of the prison system amongst currently and formerly incarcerated people and their family members.
+Through workshops and community events, our efforts will culminate in 1) an anthology of writing and artwork created both in POPS Clubs and in our collaborative workshops; 2) a community and in-prison performance; and 3) a video featuring members of each of our organizations performing their work and speaking about the impact of our PLAY together.
+Project outcomes will be increased well-being, confidence and support in of POPS students, Defy members as well as altering community members’ negative perceptions of those impacted by the criminal justice system.
 Which of LA2050’s resources will be of the most value to you?:
   - Access to the LA2050 community
   - Host public events or gatherings